 Wait until chicks are at a minimum 4 weeks old to begin introductions, but 6 weeks would be better.
 The younger the chicks, the longer you are going to want to draw out the introduction period.
 Ideally, by the time you mix the flocks permanently, the chicks will be bigger and fully feathered out (around 10-12 weeks).

-When the chicks are big enough to join the main flock, start by letting everyone out to free range together.
+When the chicks are 10 weeks old, it’s time to join the main flock!
+Start by letting everyone out to free range together.
 Free ranging gives the little ones room to run away from a bully and it is also more neutral ground so the older chickens might not feel so defensive about sharing it.

-If free ranging goes alright, take down the partition in the run so during the day, the flocks will be together.
+If free ranging goes alright for a couple days, take down the partition during the day.
 Continue to keep the chicks separated at night.
-At this point, you are going to need to switch the entire flock over to the chick’s starter/growing feed.
-See the bag for manufacturer’s age instructions, but generally a young chicken needs to be on starter/growing feed until about 16-18 weeks in age (when they get ready to lay their first egg).
+At this point, you are going to need to switch the entire flock over to the chick’s grower feed.
+See the bag for manufacturer’s age instructions, but generally a young chicken needs to be on starter/grower feed until about 16 weeks in age (when they get ready to lay their first egg).
 Feeding chicks layer feed is not good because their kidneys can’t process all the calcium.
-So until the chicks are at laying age, everyone needs to be on chick feed.
+So until the chicks are at laying age, everyone needs to be eating chick feed.
 It won’t hurt your big girls to be on chick feed, but they will need extra calcium for egg production.
 Providing a bowl of crushed oyster shells near the feed dish is a great supplement.

 After a week or so of daytime interacting it is time to fully mix the flocks!
 Remove the chick’s coop or take down the coop partition and keep your fingers crossed.
 You will need to be on hand the first couple nights to make sure all the chicks find their way into the main coop & roosts at night, but hopefully they will just follow the older chickens in.